 Though heatmaps provide valuable insights which lead to an increase in conversions, not everyone should jump in and start running heat maps on their post-click landing pages.

-At least 2,000-3,000 page views per screen are recommended per device (desktop and mobile) for accurate heat map readings before you begin making changes to your post-click landing pages.
-Changing post-click landing page elements based off of heatmap data with very little traffic won’t help you make optimization decisions that have an impact on conversions.
+At least 2,000-3,000 page views per screen are recommended per device for accurate heat map readings before you begin making changes to your post-click landing pages.
+Changing post-click landing page elements based off of heatmap data with very little traffic won’t help you make the right optimization decisions.

 Though helpful, heatmaps are still limiting.